uviclibraries/raspberrypi/act-1.md

         -   Click the link at the top of the automatically sent email to complete the registration.
         -   At this point, you can sign out of your email account for security reasons.
         -   In order for the Raspberry Pi to accesss archive.raspberrypi.org for updates and software while connected to the UVIC network, run the following command: `sudo sysctl -w net.ipv6.conf.all.disable_ipv6=1`
-        -   Once this is done, enter this command & press enter: `sudo apt-get update`
+        -   Once this is done, enter this command: `sudo apt-get update`
             -   Outside of the workshop you would want to upgrade as well, but we will not as that will take a long time!

 ## Installing New Software on Raspbian